finlaysonstudio/jaypie/README.md

 #### `connectFromSecretEnv`

 Jaypie lifecycle method to connect to MongoDB using `process.env.MONGO_CONNECTION_STRING`.
+Using the newer `connect` is generally preferred.

 ```javascript
 import { connectFromSecretEnv, disconnect, lambdaHandler, mongoose } from "jaypie";